 Depending on the various areas in India, curry leaves have very different names, such as Mitho Limdo (Gujrati), Karibevu (Kannada), Kadi Patta (Marathi), Karuvepillai (Tamil), etc.

 I would describe the unique flavor that curry leaves offer as pungent, citrusy, and tangy.
 Their aroma is relatively similar to that of kaffir lime, basil leaves, and lemongrass.

 You can enjoy curry leaves either when raw or when it is cooked.
 Be aware that when cooked, they have an additional nutty taste to the original citrusy aroma.

-> To further boost its intense flavor, a good practice is to saute them in oil.
+To further boost its intense flavor, a good practice is to saute them in high-quality cooking sesame oil.
 It is a great option to combine curry leaves with infusions, sauces, and broths.
 Whether it is meat or vegetables, adding this herb will significantly enhance your dish flavors.

-> Curry leaves have an almond shape with a shiny, dark green appearance.
+Curry leaves have an almond shape with a shiny, dark green appearance.
 They are attached to a very long stem, which should be removed before adding to your favorite dish.
 To some extent, they look akin to bay leaves.